ConnectedHumber/Air-Quality-Web/docs/05-API-Docs.md

 [`device-data`](#device-data)			| Gets data by device given a start and end time.
 [`changelog`](#changelog)				| Gets the changelog as a fragment of HTML.

-These are explained in detail below:
+These are explained in detail below.
+First though, a few notes:

+ - All dates are in UTC.
+ - All datetime-type fields support the keyword `now`.

 ## version
 > Returns the version of the application.